-History Project Stories Bicentennial Park
+History Project Stories BICENTENNIAL PARK

 What is now designated as Bicentennial Park is a valued part of the city’s scenic backdrop, well-used by walkers and families every day, a refuge for wildlife, and a site that displays native plant species.
 But it wasn’t always like that.
 Go back in time and the large, open central area was a ragged piece of waste land, regularly used for dumping rubbish and car burnouts.
 It was choked with weeds, with no conservation or recreational value.
 Why the land had remained undeveloped is unclear, with one recollection being that it had been resumed by the local council because of long-unpaid rates, another because any buildings would impair the view from Parliament House.